cstuartroe/sauna/templates/README.md

 For animate patients, this means that the case can shift from genitive to nominative:

 ```
-eyokara    uherun
 magpie-GEN see-NPT-S1S
-"I see the magpie."
+I see the magpie.
 ```

 ```
-eyokat     uhere
 magpie-NOM see-PSV-S2/3S
-"The magpie is seen."
+The magpie is seen.
 ```

 However, the patient might not change case, e.g. if it is marked as the topic, or if it is inanimate (inanimate nouns use the nominative case as both subject and object):

 ```
-eyokappa   uherun
 magpie-TOP see-NPT-S1S
-"I see the magpie."
+I see the magpie.
 ```

 ```
-eyokappa   uhere
 magpie-TOP see-PSV-S2/3S
-"The magpie is seen."
+The magpie is seen.
 ```

 ```
-ora       uherun
 acorn-NOM see-NPT-S1S
-"I see the acorn."
+I see the acorn.
 ```

 ```
-ora       uhere
 acorn-NOM see-PSV-S2/3S
-"The acorn is seen."
+The acorn is seen.
 ```

 The same affix may be used with a potential sense.
 This still entails promoting the object to subject; there may be ambiguity between the potential and plain passive.

 ```
-eyokat     uhere
 magpie-NOM see-PSV-S2/3S
-"The magpie is seen/visible."
+The magpie is seen/visible.
 ```

 However, in the potential sense, an agent may be stated; if so, it is the topic, and the verb is still conjugated for the patient.

 ```
-aremma        eyokat     uhere
 1S.polite-TOP magpie-NOM see-PSV-S2/3S
-"I can see the magpie."
+I can see the magpie.
 ```

 #### Causative